Kchanghun/airbnb-clone/README.md

-2021-07-21  done making all seed & learn how to start making html and how to use views 2021-07-22  learn how to make page by classed based views & function based views 2021-07-23  make search bar & save data which is selected into url
+2021-07-21  done making all seed & learn how to start making html and how to use views 2021-07-22  learn how to make page by classed based views & function based views 2021-07-23  make search bar & save data which is selected into url 2021-07-24  done making form of search bar by CBV & FBV